 - experiencing a range of feelings including anxiety, despair, hopelessness, anger, frustration, persecution and loss of control

 There are no effective drug treatments for tinnitus.
+Surgery may be an option for people with pulsatile tinnitus.

 If you have a treatable medical condition connected to your symptoms, the doctor may be able to reduce the noise.
 For example: